-On 4 October 2022 the EEMI will bring together key representatives of the EEM Label, its Advisory Council, the ISMMA and a range of other key market stakeholders to facilitate an exchange of views and ideas focused on improving and coordinating market actions, ESG policies and regulation, and best practices in support of the design and deployment of a new energy efficient mortgage market value chain.
-This will help ensure that the mortgage credit sector is able to realise its full potential in supporting the drive to the transition economy whilst securing social inclusion.
+On 4 October 2022 the EEMI brought together key representatives of the EEM Label, its Advisory Council, the ISMMA and a range of other key market stakeholders to facilitate an exchange of views and ideas focused on improving and coordinating market actions, ESG policies and regulation, and best practices in support of the design and deployment of a new energy efficient mortgage market value chain.
+This helped ensure that the mortgage credit sector is able to realise its full potential in supporting the drive to the transition economy whilst securing social inclusion.

 The emerging energy crisis is calling for rapid and coordinated market and policy actions to reduce the EU’s external energy dependence.
 In this context, improving the energy performance of the EU’s building stock, which is responsible for 40% of the EU’s energy consumption and 36% of greenhouse gas emissions, is an absolute priority.
 The scale of investment needed to improve the energy performance of more than 220 million residential dwellings to achieve the EU’s energy savings targets is huge and cannot be met by the public sector alone.
 The EU private financial sector will therefore play a central role in the transition to a more sustainable economy, reducing energy poverty for households, safeguarding consumer wealth in terms of disposable income and asset value, supporting economic growth and job creation, and, helping to support the REPowerEU initiative to secure the EU’s energy independence.